Pension Bible

 Percentage, capped · SIPP available · Retail only

-Vanguard is the default recommendation in UK personal finance communities for good reason: the 0.15% platform fee is the lowest percentage-based charge of any major provider, and it's capped at £375/year — meaning pots above £250,000 pay no more than someone with £250k.
-Combined with Vanguard's own funds (which have OCFs as low as 0.06%), the total cost of investing is among the lowest available anywhere.
+Vanguard is a commonly discussed low-cost option in UK personal finance communities: the 0.15% platform fee is one of the lowest percentage-based charges among major providers, and it is capped at £375/year — meaning pots above £250,000 pay no more than someone with £250k.
+Combined with Vanguard's own funds (which have OCFs as low as 0.06%), the total cost of investing can be low.
 The limitation is investment choice: you can only hold Vanguard's own funds, not third-party funds or individual shares.
-For the majority of UK pension savers who are happy with a global index tracker, this is irrelevant.
-For those who want to pick individual stocks or use specialist funds, Vanguard isn't the right platform.
+For savers who want broad stock, ETF, or specialist fund access, that restricted range is the main trade-off.

 Strengths